signaldatascience/R-curriculum/assignments/2-basic-topics/nonlinear-methods/nonlinear-regression/nonlinear-regression.md

 * If you use a gradient boosted tree for `caretStack()`, is it any better than the simple linear combination?

-* If you use all of the techniques you've just learned about in a big ensemble, how low can the RMSE get?
-(This might take a lot of computation time, so it's **optional**, but is fun to look at.)
+* If you use all of the techniques you've just learned about in a large stacked ensemble, how low can you get the RMSE?
+(This might take a lot of computation time, so it's *optional*, but it's also fun.)

 Closing notes
 =============

-By now, you've tried a fairly wide variety of nonlinear fitting techniques and gotten some sense for how each of them works. *In practice*, people usually use tree-based methods, especially random forests and gradient boosted trees -- they tend to be fairly easily tuned and robust to overfitting.
+By now, you've tried a fairly wide variety of nonlinear fitting techniques and gotten some sense for how each of them works. *In practice*, people usually use decision tree-based methods, especially random forests and gradient boosted trees; they tend to be fairly easily tuned and robust to overfitting.
 However, it's useful to have a broader overview of the field as a whole.

-Also, there are a lot of peculiarities to the interfaces of different nonlinear techniques -- when comparing them, `caret` offers a very well-designed interface for all of them, so it's nice to stick to using `train()` and other `caret` methods when possible.
+There are a lot of peculiarities to the interfaces of different nonlinear techniques.
+It's nice to stick to using `caret`'s `train()` when possible because of how easy it is to set up.

 Hyperparameter optimization
 ---------------------------

 You may have noticed that tuning hyperparameters is a very big part of fitting nonlinear methods well!
 As the techniques become more complex, the number of hyperparameters to tune can grow significantly.
-Grid search is fine for ordinary usage, but in very complicated situations (10-20+ hyperparameters) it's better to use [random search](http://www.jmlr.org/papers/volume13/bergstra12a/bergstra12a.pdf) -- otherwise there would just be far too many hyperparameter combinations to evaluate![^comb]
+Grid search is fine for ordinary usage, but in very complicated situations (10-20+ hyperparameters) it's better to use [*random* search](http://www.jmlr.org/papers/volume13/bergstra12a/bergstra12a.pdf); otherwise, there would just be far too many hyperparameter combinations to evaluate![^comb]

 [^comb]: If you have, say, 15 hyperparameters, even the simplest possible grid search that selects one of two possible values for each hyperparameter still has $2^{15}$ configurations to iterate over.
 That will almost assuredly take far too long.

 * Read the first 4 paragraphs of the `caret` package's documentation on [random hyperparameter search](http://topepo.github.io/caret/random.html).

-The `caret` package is very well-designed, and grid search will usually suffice for your purposes, especially because of its internal optimizations.
-It's good to be aware that alternatives to grid search exist.
+The `caret` package is very well-designed and grid search will usually suffice for your purposes, especially because of its internal optimizations.
+Nevertheless, it's good to be aware that alternatives to grid search exist.

 Which model to use?
 -------------------

 When trying to do predictive regression modeling, it's usually advised to start out with random forests or gradient boosted trees because they're fairly well understood and perform well out of the box with fairly straightforward tuning.[^comp] Random forests are simpler than gradient boosted trees, but both are much simpler than, say, a deeps neural net.

-[^comp]: One of the only good comparison of nonlinear regression techniques is in [BART: Bayesian Additive Regression Trees](https://arxiv.org/pdf/0806.3286.pdf) by Chipman *et al.* (2010), which gives the following ordering (from better to worse): BART, 1-layer neural nets, gradient boosted trees, random forests.
+[^comp]: One of the only good comparison of nonlinear regression techniques is in Chipman *et al.* (2010), [BART: Bayesian Additive Regression Trees](https://arxiv.org/pdf/0806.3286.pdf), which gives the following ordering (from better to worse): BART, 1-layer neural nets, gradient boosted trees, random forests.
 Cubist isn't used very much, mostly because almost nobody really knows what it does, even if its results are pretty good in practice.
-See also [Performance Analysis of Some Machine Learning Algorithms for Regression Under Varying Spatial Autocorrelation](https://agile-online.org/Conference_Paper/cds/agile_2015/shortpapers/100/100_Paper_in_PDF.pdf) by Santibanez *et al.* (2015).
+See also Santibanez *et al.* (2015), [Performance Analysis of Some Machine Learning Algorithms for Regression Under Varying Spatial Autocorrelation](https://agile-online.org/Conference_Paper/cds/agile_2015/shortpapers/100/100_Paper_in_PDF.pdf).

 For fast parallelized gradient boosted trees in R, use the [`xgboost` package](https://cran.r-project.org/web/packages/xgboost/vignettes/xgboostPresentation.html) -- it's currently the state of the art.
 For random trees, the currently best implementation can be used by setting `method="parRF"` in `caret`'s `train()`, which is a parallelized combination of the `randomForest`, `e1071`, and `foreach` packages.